sdcote/dockprom/README.md

 You can repeat this process for as many users as you need.
 Keep in mind this is just for your team and you probably only need two or three accounts in your DevOps monitor.

-## Dashboards
+## Datasources and Dashboards
+Grafana version 5.0.0 has introduced the concept of provisioning.
+This allows us to automate the process of adding Datasources & Dashboards.
+The /grafana/provisioning/ directory contains the datasources and dashboards directories.
+These directories contain YAML files which allow us to specify which datasource or dashboards should be installed.

+If you would like to automate the installation of additional dashboards just copy the Dashboard JSON file to /grafana/provisioning/dashboards and it will be provisioned next time you stop and start Grafana.

-Grafana is preconfigured with dashboards and Prometheus as the default data source:
+This Grafana configuration is preconfigured with dashboards and Prometheus as the default data source:
 * Name: Prometheus
 * Type: Prometheus
 * Url: http://prometheus:9090